 To Identify the Source of Attacks

-Not only can the right FIM software help you spot the source of errors, it can help you identify the source of an attack too.
+Not only can the right FIM software help you spot the source of errors, but it can also help you identify the source of an attack.
 There has been no shortage of malicious attacks from hackers and cyber criminals on corporations over the past few years and enterprises need to protect themselves from threats.

 And, if you’re monitoring files and depending heavily on the software you use, you may have the ability to obtain information surrounding:

 Many businesses are feeling the effects of the growing number of regulations and their reach.
 Some of the most common regulations that businesses need to dedicate time, energy, and money towards surrounding customer information, financial records, and can even pertain to social responsibility and quality.

 Not only does file integrity management software help you remain compliant, but some common standards, like Payment Card Industry–Data Security Standard (PCI DSS), also require you to have FIM software in place to be considered compliant.